Off-Chain Services

 Live↔REST ID bridge

-The data partner’s REST and live-event APIs use independent ID spaces — e.g. a team might be REST id 1 but live id 21; a player might be REST 39461 but live 106232.
-Every market in roster.json is keyed by REST (canonical) id, so live events must be translated before they can be attributed.
-Note that live-side IDs are not guaranteed stable across matches for the same entity — the bridge resolves the mapping against each match’s lineup, not against a fixed cross-match table.
+The data partner’s REST and live-event APIs use independent ID spaces — the same entity has a different id on each feed.
+Every market in roster.json is keyed by the canonical (REST) id, so live events must be translated before they can be attributed.
+Live-side IDs are not guaranteed stable across matches for the same entity — the bridge resolves the mapping against each match’s lineup, not against a fixed cross-match table.

 Further reading